 Before a form can be submitted to the server, it must be "finalized", and before a form can be finalized, it must be free of any errors – in other words, all required responses must be entered, and all entries must satisfy their respective field constraints.
 This is because the survey designer's specifications for which fields are required and what constraints should be enforced is what produces "clean" data (i.e., data that is ready for review and analysis).
 Finalized forms cannot generally be edited, so finalization is the last (in-the-field) step of the data-collection process.

 In some projects, individual enumerators finalize their respective forms upon concluding a field survey.
 Other projects require enumerators to save their forms and review them later, before finalizing.
 And some projects may require that a supervisor review the form for mistakes (using Edit Saved Form) before it can be finalized.

-When the user reaches the end of a survey form, he or she is presented with a final screen that displays a Save and Exit button.
+When the user reaches the end of a survey form, he or she is presented with a final screen that displays a Save and Exit button (unless they are filling out a web form anonymously, in which case that final screen only has one button: Submit Form).
 That screen also has a checkbox for whether or not to finalize the form.
-By default, that checkbox is checked – but you can change this default by un-checking the Default to finalized option in General Settings.
+By default, that checkbox is checked – but you can change this default in the Collect app by un-checking the Default to finalized option in General Settings.
 You can also hide the checkbox altogether by unchecking the Mark form as finalized option in Admin Settings.